 The available options are:

-Datastore - Allow the use of the datastore specified.
-Please note that a vSAN datastore cannot be specified for system swap files.
+- Datastore - Allow the use of the datastore specified.
+Please note that a vSAN datastore or a VVol datastore cannot be specified for system swap files.

-Host Cache - Allow the use of part of the host cache.
+- Host Swap Cache - Allow the use of part of the host swap cache.

 - Preferred swap file location - Allow the use of the preferred swap file location configured for the host.